 According to Adani, this proposed mine located in the state of Odisha would produce an enormous 20 million tonnes of coal per annum.
 Development of the site has provoked opposition and protests by indigenous farmers.

-According to media reports, the Adani Group won a contract for the Gondulpara coal block in the state of Jharkhand.
-It is reported that the mine has geological reserves of 176 million tonnes of coal.
+According to media reports, the Adani Group won a contract for the Gondulpara (sic) coal block in the state of Jharkhand.
+(The relevant local town is actually called Gondalpura but a mis-spelling appears to have been perpetuated by government authorities and Adani) It is reported that the mine has geological reserves of 176 million tonnes of coal.

 Proposed New Coal Power Stations